namehillsoftware/projectBlue/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Java and the Android SDK are required to develop project blue.
+Java SDK 8+ and the Android SDK are required to develop project blue.
 To perform a continuous integration (CI) build, Docker and Docker Compose are required.
 To run a CI build, run the following command:

 ```shell script
 ./build.sh